JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 Go to the link (https://code.visualstudio.com/)

-Download the version that corresponds to your operating system and open the editor.
+Download the version that corresponds to your operating system and open the editor. <br>
 Tip: On Mac, make sure to move VSCODE out of your Downloads folder and into your Apps Folder if you can’t find it in Spotlight.

 VSCODE should look something like this: